mreider/agilemarkdown/docs/index.md

 ### Syncing the project page

 The project page is destroyed and regenerated every time you sync.
 The order of your stories will be preserved when it is regenerated.
-If you change a stories status, the story will appear at the bottom of that list next time you sync.
+If you change a story's status, the story will appear at the bottom of that list next time you sync.

 ### Measuring velocity